gSchool/ada-developer-skills/04-dev-practices/01-programing-techniques.md

 #### Team

 - Increases knowledge sharing
-- Mitigates the "Lottery Factor" AKA the “bus factor”
+- Mitigates the <abbr title="How many of your team would have to win the lottery for you to be unable to function?">"Lottery Factor"</abbr> AKA the <abbr title="Like the 'Lottery Factor' but instead they get hit by a bus">"Bus Factor"</abbr>

 ## Steps for Successful Pairing